Mystyko began his picnic racing campaign with a win at Woolamai on Sunday, January 7th.

 Quilly Park Managing Director Richard Anderson said, ‘After an incident at Sandown we decided to give Mystyko the next stage of his prep at the picnics.
 He may have lost a little confidence and his run at Woolamai was step one in rebuilding it as he learns how to race and win.

 ‘Sophie Logan is an up and coming apprentice who wants to turn professional.
 She made great decisions on the day.’

-Photos courtesy of PicnicBet.com.
+Photos and video courtesy of PicnicBet.com.